thrightguy/CloudToLocalLLM/README.md

 ## SSL Configuration

-The CloudToLocalLLM deployment supports two SSL certificate options:

-1. **Let's Encrypt (Default)**: Automatically configured free certificates
-   - Requires renewal every 90 days (automatic)
-   - Each subdomain must be explicitly specified
+The CloudToLocalLLM VPS deployment, specifically the `webapp` service, handles SSL termination.
+Here's an overview of the SSL strategy (see `docs/DEPLOYMENT.MD` for full details):

+1.  **Self-Signed Certificates (Initial Default for `webapp` container)**:
+    *   For ease of initial setup, the `webapp` Docker image is configured to generate and use self-signed SSL certificates by default.
+    *   This allows the service to start up with HTTPS immediately without external dependencies.
+    *   Browsers will show a warning for self-signed certificates; this is expected for local development or if you haven't configured a public certificate yet.

+2.  **Let's Encrypt (Recommended for Public Servers)**:
+    *   Free, automated certificates from Let's Encrypt.
+    *   Requires your domain to be correctly pointed to your VPS.
+    *   The `docs/DEPLOYMENT.MD` guide explains how to configure the system to use Let's Encrypt, typically involving the `certbot-service`.

+3.  **Commercial/Wildcard SSL Certificates**:
-2. **Wildcard SSL Certificate**: Recommended for production with multiple user subdomains
+    *   Suitable for production environments, especially with multiple subdomains.
-   - Covers all subdomains (*.cloudtolocalllm.online)
+    *   Covers all subdomains (e.g., `*.cloudtolocalllm.online`).
-   - Ideal for dynamic user environments
-   - Simplified maintenance
-   - Available from providers like Namecheap
-   - Use `wildcard_ssl_setup.ps1` for easy installation
+    *   Requires purchasing a certificate and configuring Nginx to use it (see `docs/DEPLOYMENT.MD`).

-See [DEPLOYMENT.md](docs/DEPLOYMENT.md) for detailed SSL configuration instructions.
+See [DEPLOYMENT.MD](docs/DEPLOYMENT.md) for detailed SSL configuration instructions.

-## Prerequisites
+## 🛠️ Prerequisites

 - Flutter SDK (3.0.0 or higher recommended)
 - Dart SDK (3.0.0 or higher recommended)
 - (Optional) Ollama or LM Studio installed locally.
 Ollama can be installed via its desktop application (Windows, macOS, Linux) or run via Docker.
 For server/VPS deployments, ensure Ollama is not directly exposed to the internet without proper security measures.

-## Getting Started
+## 🚀 Getting Started

 ### Installation